AdaCore/Ada_Drivers_Library/examples/filesystem/README.md

 3. The basics
 ----------
-a) In a command window run the command
+a) In a shell window run the command
 ```
 st-util --semihosting
 ```
 b) Build the demo and load it onto your stm32 board.

-c) Run the demo on the board and check the outputs in the command window that you used for st-util.
+c) Run the demo on the board and check the outputs in the shell window that you used for st-util.